jenna-winkler/travel-guide/README.md

 uv run server
 ```

-This will start a local server on http://127.0.0.1:8000 by default.
+This will start a local http server on http://127.0.0.1:8000 by default.
 You'll get an output similar to:

 ```
 INFO:     Started server process [86448]